 When crawfish are the primary prey item, this combo is simply unbeatable.

 While soft plastics come in a nearly inexhaustible variety of shapes, the simple worm is the most effective choice for finesse presentations.
-And whether you prefer to rig them Carolina- or Texas-style, or run them on a drop shot rig, they’re as good as it gets for bringing big bass in for a close look.
+We've talked about the best worms for bass before, and whether you prefer to rig them Carolina- or Texas-style, or run them on a drop shot rig, they’re as good as it gets for bringing big bass in for a close look.

 Why?
 I think it’s because a good worm offers action that nothing else can touch, and when rigged properly, it sets off every bell and whistle in a bass’s brain.